Relief Therapeutics Holding SA - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements.
 Forward-looking statements involve known and unknown risks and uncertainties, which may cause actual results in future periods to differ materially from forecasted results.
-A number of factors, including (i) whether Relief and NRx will successfully complete their proposed litigation settlement, and (ii) those factors described in Relief's filings with the SIX Stock Exchange and the U.S. Securities and Exchange Commission could adversely affect Relief.
-Copies of Relief's filings with the SEC are available on the SEC EDGAR database at www.sec.gov.
-Relief does not undertake any obligation to update the information contained herein, which speaks only as of this date.
+A number of factors, including (i) whether the parties can successfully close their settlement, and (ii) those factors described in Relief's and NRx Pharmaceuticals' reports to the Securities and Exchange Commission under the Securities Exchange Act of 1934 could adversely affect Relief and NRx, respectively.
+Copies of Relief's and NRx's filings with the SEC are available on the SEC EDGAR database at www.sec.gov.
+Relief and NRx do not undertake any obligation to update the information contained herein, which speaks only as of this date.

 CONTACT: